aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 **All of the Amazon FPGA Image Management Tools support a *`-help`* option that may be used to display the full set of options.**

+**The Amazon FPGA Image tools require `sudo` or root access**

+The Amazon FPGA Image Tools require sudo (or root) access since AFI loads and clears are modifying the underlying system hardware.
+The same `sudo` (or root) access is also required to bind new drivers for a loaded AFI, and to unbind drivers prior to clearing a loaded AFI.

 ## Installs or updates to the Amazon FPGA Image Management Tools

 The tools come pre-installed in `/usr/bin` for Amazon Linux, version 2016.09 or later.